Cache Creek Wilderness Run

 13.1

 Davis Canyon enters on the right.
-You can see Buck Island ahead.
+You can see Buck Island ahead and another abandoned dirt road on the left bank.
 Although it does not appear so from the river, water would have to rise only about 40 feet for Buck Island to become an actual island.
 After the river bends left then right around another horseshoe bend, you can see the dirt road to Buck Island campground and parts upstream.
 Pre wildfire this was a beautiful spot, and it is still a good camp.
 Several large oak trees and two vault toilets did not burn down.
-Until the condemned low-water bridge on Cache Creek gets rebuilt, there will be motorized traffic but little camping pressure.
+Now that the new bridge replaced the condemned low-water bridge, vehicles can reach this area again.

 14.3

 A dirt road connects Buck Island campground to the river.
-This was the standard put-in for boaters on long commercial trips, and might be again, if the low-water bridge gets replaced.
+This was the standard put-in for boaters on long commercial trips, and might be again someday.
 Downstream, as you leave the dirt roads of Buck Island behind, Cache Creek begins a disorienting series of horseshoe bends with few landmarks, although it seems that you make distance quickly.

 Cache Creek Wilderness CA Cache Creek Wilderness CA